 “The National History Day project has been very challenging, rewarding, but most importantly, fun,” said Paige Collier ’22.
 She is creating a Wix site with her best friend about how sitcoms have impacted and changed culture.
 Specifically, she loved pursuing a topic she chose.

 Juniors Nicole Abudayeh, Paige Collier, Alli Lowe, Chloë De Smedt, Islay Morrison Kristen Rizkalli, and Bella Roden all competed locally and made it to the upcoming state competition.
-They plan to present alongside other student researchers across California in the hopes of advancing to the national competition.
+Alli was a finalist in the state competition for her research paper, Communicating Against Conformity: The Grit of the Beat Generation.

 Every year, students from all fifty states and territories and international schools in China, Korea, and South Asia submit extensive research projects to participate in National History Day (NHD).
 It’s an innovative curriculum framework in which students participate in a rigorous year-long project researching and developing a historical topic of their own interest.
 Students then enter their product into the NHD local competition where their projects are judged and students are interviewed about their research process.

 “My main advice for anyone interested is to make sure that the topic you choose can be expanded upon and is something that genuinely interests you,” Paige Collier ’22 said.
 “The project is not a short one.”

 Kristen Rizkali ’22 is creating a documentary focused on the Manhattan Project.
 Over the past school year, she’s conducted extensive research and explored primary sources including personal letters and archival footage.
 “My favorite part about this project was the research.
 Throughout the process of gathering all the necessary information to build my documentary, I learned so much,” she said.
 “It made me feel more connected to all these events I’d been reading about.”